mcMickJuice/mickjuice-blog/content/blog/hooks-exclamation-point/index.md

 While many React devs have been experimenting with hooks since their announcement, I have largely ignored the feature until its release.
 On the morning of the 16.8 release ([the one with hooks](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html)), I played around with hooks and even introduced them to an app of mine.

 And I fell in love.

-As a result of my excitement for this new feature, I wanted to write a few posts about my experience with React hooks.

-In this post, I will show how I refactored a search form from a class based approach to one that utilizes hooks.
-In a post to follow, I'll show the reusability of hooks, comparing them with other reuse patterns in React.
-Finally, I'll have a short post on my overall feelings on hooks, sharing sentiments on how they might change the React community's best practices and looking at difficulties in adopting them.
+As a result of my excitement for this new feature, I wanted to write a post that shows how I refactored a search form from a class based approach to one that utilizes hooks.

 If you haven't done so, I suggest reading the [React docs on hooks](https://reactjs.org/docs/hooks-intro.html) before continuing with this post.
 The docs are fantastic and do a good job illustrating the motivation for the feature, their uses and caveats you should be aware of.